 You can’t see me, but I shot up some finger guns with my rhyming puns.

 Okay, I’m done, I promise.

 The controls on the Android version work.
 They could work better, but they work.
-The controls sometimes lack touch sensitivity and I’ve found myself hitting the wrong button on more than on occasion due to the touch-screeniness of the controls.
+The controls sometimes lack touch sensitivity and I’ve found myself hitting the wrong button on more than one occasion due to the touchscreen controls.
 I also had trouble syncing my external controller to the Android version, which was supposed to work but ultimately did not.